rsx-utoronto/rsx-rover/README.md

 ```
 ipconfig
 ```
-Find the ip address of your host
+Find the ip address of your host.
+On your host machine:
 ```
 export DISPLAY=<your ip address>:0.0
 ```